 Remembrance Day each year is an ideal opportunity to delve into well-known and well-regarded art resulting from different periods of warfare.
 Moving the gaze away from the primary depictions of white European men in highly decorated uniforms, there are images that show the colour of war, under the umbrella of the far-reaching British Empire, is far from monotone.

-The gender of people involved in the forefront of combat is also broader than that generally depicted in much public art.
+The gender of people involved in warfare is also broader than that generally depicted in much public art.

-Military women are usually shown in auxiliary or domestic roles within international conflict, however the portrait of Commandant Marjorie F. Wagstaff is a rare example of the public face and responsibilities of women in battle.
+Military women are usually shown in auxiliary or domestic roles within international conflict, however the portrait of Commandant Marjorie F. Wagstaff is a rare example of the public face and responsibilities of women in the military.

 The auxiliary, yet central, roles of human repair after injury in early military conflicts were carried out by legions of medical staff, including Mary Seacole.